kako57/kako57.github.io/content/posts/noregvm_flag_checker.md

 ## About the challenge

-This is a the rev challenge counterpart for the NoRegVM challenge in m0leCon teaser 2023.
+This is the rev challenge counterpart for the NoRegVM challenge in m0leCon teaser 2023.

 We were given the virtual machine (VM) executable,